nativelibs4java/Scalaxy/Reified/README.md

 val ast = f.expr().tree
 println(ast)

-// Put scala-compiler.jar in your classpath for the following to work: import scala.tools.reflect.ToolBox val toolbox = scala.reflect.runtime.currentMirror.mkToolBox()
-// Compile the AST at runtime: val compiledF = toolbox.eval(toolbox.resetAllAttrs(ast))
+// Compile the AST at runtime (needs scala-compiler.jar in the classpath): val compiledF = ast.compile()()
-// Evaluation, using the runtime-compiled function: println(compiledF(1))
+// Evaluation, using the freshly-compiled function: println(compiledF(1))
 ```